Gambela People's Democratic Movement

 The Gambela Peoples’ Democratic Movement (GPDM, የጋምቤላ ሕዝቦች ዴሞክራሲያዊ ንቅናቄ), also known as the Gambela People’s Democratic Movement or Gambella Peoples’ Unity Democratic Movement (ጋምቤላ ሕዝቦች አንድነት ዴሞክራሲያዊ ንቅናቄ, GPUDM), was a political party in the Gambela Region of Ethiopia.
-It is the regional ally of the ruling EPRDF coalition.
+It was the regional ally of the ruling EPRDF coalition.

 The GPDM was founded as the new regional EPRDF ally in 2003.
 Its predecessors were the Gambela People's Liberation Movement (GPLM), which was in existence 1991–1998, and the Gambela People’s Democratic Front (GPDF), in existence 1998–2003.

 History

 Predecessors

 The GPLM was founded in 1979 and was based in the Anuak ethnic group.
 This group launched a guerrilla war against both the Derg regime of Ethiopia and the Sudan People's Liberation Army (SPLA).
 The latter had a major base in Gambela and had committed numerous atrocities against the local inhabitants; however the GPLM was unable to mobilize more than a negligible portion of the population and never held any liberated area before the fall of the Derg in 1991.
 With the end of the Ethiopian Civil War, Ethiopian People's Revolutionary Democratic Front (EPRDF) forces, accompanied by a small contingent of the GPLM, occupied Gambela and expelled the SPLA.
 Now in power, the GPLM removed the predominantly Nuer leadership that had dominated the province under the Derg, as well as settling old scores with its ethnic rival.
 In response, the Nuer organized the Gambela People's Democratic Unity Party (GPDUP), which was immediately recognised by the EPRDF.

 Despite the GPLM's hold on power it was weakened by internal disputes, predominantly between Anuak from villages along the Upeno (or Baro River), who known as "the Upeno boys", and those from villages along the Gilo River.
 The first group, including Regional President Okello Ouman, were expelled from the GPLM before the 1995 General Election.
 In response to this situation, the EPRDF ordered the remaining members of the GPLM and the GPDUP to merge into the GPDF in 1998.